 The platform-specific libraries are the primary class libraries for .NET Framework.
 Given that many .NET implementations have come into being, the platform-specific is still dominant among its competitors.

 The .NET Standard libraries are the replacement of both portable libraries and platform-specific libraries.
 Technically, they offer the same functionalities as the platform-specific, and at the same time, they also share the traits of portable specific libraries as they support all platforms.

 .NET stand class exposes a definite set of library contracts.
 The implementations should support either entirely or not at all.
 Hence, the standard class libraries are curated in such a way that it supports .NET Standard contracts.

-The best thing about this library is Standard Class doesn’t reveal the full functionality of the .NET framework neither its goal.
+The best thing about this library is Standard Class doesn’t reveal the full functionality of the .NET framework or its goal.
 However, they tend to expose a significant number of APIs compared to the Portable Class Libraries.
 In time, more APIs are going to be added to the library.

 The platforms which support the Standard Class LIbraries are:

 These libraries are supported on numerous .NET implementations allowing them to depend on a known execution environment.
 It enables programmers to build and also write managed assemblies that support cross-platform integration.

 Moreover, programmers have the liberty to create classes comprising codes that you can share across several projects like business logic and then reference the classes from projects of distinctive nature.